 As a transplant patient, you have an important role in the financial aspect of your surgery.
 You have the responsibility to know your available insurance benefits and to review the information sent to you.
 You also have the responsibility to inform your credit analyst of any additional insurance you may have, and to report any changes in your insurance coverage.

 When you take an active role in the reimbursement and payment processes, you can help your financial affairs run more smoothly both before and after your transplant.

-Direct financial or billing questions related to a specific type of transplant to the numbers below:
+Direct financial or billing questions for specific type of transplant

 We are here to help with your billing questions and concerns.
 Please call UPMC Patient Financial Services Center or UPMC Customer Service or visit our Paying My Bill site to learn more about the services we offer, such as payment plans, price estimates, and Financial Assistance.